meehien/caos/README.md

 > A secure cloud storage construction that acheives access pattern obfuscation in which both bandwidth overheads and client storage requirements are very low.
 Both the access pattern obfuscation and the concurrent access are provided without a trusted third party.

+This is an implementation of the CAOS obfuscation scheme outlined in https://arxiv.org/abs/1709.10412.

 This repository contains implementations of several storage algorithms, currently:

   - CAOS client, obfuscation client and server